 For many people storing their handgun is one of the reasons they need a home safe.
 For others, it’s the only reason.
 Either that or they travel with their firearm and need to have a safe way to get it from point A to point B. For those people, there’s the Vaultek.

 If you’re someone who needs to travel with their firearm this is the home safe for you.
 Compact, rugged, incredibly secure and lightweight the Vaultek will allow you to confidently transport your handgun to the range, to the job or to just keep it secured from the kids and guests in your house.
+Be sure to also check out our list of the best gun safes for more great items like this.

 4 months power from rechargeable lithium ion battery